cycling turkey

 Turkey has an abundance of hotels with a variety of prices.
 Turkey has plenty of comfortable two to 3-star hotels 50 – 100 TL (7-14 Euro) with breakfast.

 Thus, on average, the ‘comfort’ option is around 100-150 TL a day (15 -20 euro).
-If you camp regularly, this price can come down a lot, similarly, if you also cook your own food – cheap supplies are readily available, making the budget drop to a few euro a day.
+If you camp regularly, this price can come down a lot, similarly, if you also cook your own food – cheap supplies are readily available, making the budget drop to a few euros a day.

 Cycling Turkey on The “Cultural Routes”